Level/abstract-level/README.md

   }
 }

-class LevelDown extends AbstractLevelDOWN {
+class ExampleLevel extends AbstractLevel {
   _chainedBatch () {
     return new ChainedBatch(this)
   }